prysmaticlabs/documentation/website/docs/security-best-practices.md

 Footnotes:

 <strong id='footnote-1'>1</strong>.
-Explain what testnet is, how prysm guides for testnet <br />
+Learn more about the Prater testnet <a href='https://prater.launchpad.ethereum.org/en/'>here on Ethereum.org</a>. <br />
 <strong id='footnote-2'>2</strong>.
-Provide link to calculator, other resources that help predict losses in certain scenarios <br />
+BitMex recently posted research that provides hard numbers on penalties and rewards: <a href='https://blog.bitmex.com/ethereums-proof-of-stake-system-calculating-penalties-rewards/'>Ethereum's Proof of Stake System - Calculating Penalties and Rewards</a>.
+Collin Myers has also created an <a href='https://docs.google.com/spreadsheets/d/15tmPOvOgi3wKxJw7KQJKoUe-uonbYR6HF7u83LR5Mj4/edit#gid=1018097491'>Ethereum calculator</a>. <br />
 <strong id='footnote-3'>3</strong>.
-Link to discussions and “proof” that demonstrate the truthiness of this claim <br />
+See <a href='https://www.reddit.com/r/ethstaker/comments/nnwfx1/why_you_should_stop_worrying_about_your/'>Why you should stop worrying about your validator's uptime and start embracing the chaos instead</a>. <br />
 <strong id='footnote-4'>4</strong>.
-Explain what slashing is, provide learning resources <br />
+See <a href='https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50'>Eth2 Slashing Prevention Tips</a> to learn more about slashing.<br />
-<strong id='footnote-5'>5</strong>.
-Something like beaconcha.in.
-BeaconChain has a mobile app that will alert you when your validator state changes. (explore other options). <br />
+<strong id='footnote-5'>5</strong>. <a href='beaconcha.in'>BeaconChain</a> has a mobile app that will alert you when your validator state changes. <br />
-<strong id='footnote-6'>6</strong>. like Google Cloud Mohamed Mansour has a demonstration of this solution on YouTube. <br />
+<strong id='footnote-6'>6</strong>.
+See <a href='https://www.youtube.com/watch?v=txgOVDTemPQ'>How to monitor your ETH 2 Validator with Google Cloud</a> for a demonstration of this type of solution. <br />
 <strong id='footnote-7'>7</strong>.
-Raul Jordan has detailed slashing prevention tips here. <br />
+See <a href='https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50'>Eth2 Slashing Prevention Tips</a> by Raul Jordan. <br />
 <strong id='footnote-8'>8</strong>.
-See this discussion on Reddit for an example of how an honest scripting mistake can result in slashing.
+See <a href='https://www.reddit.com/r/ethstaker/comments/oa6m2o/my_validator_got_slashed/'>this discussion on Reddit</a> for an example of how an honest scripting mistake can result in slashing.
 The Ethereum ecosystem is growing quickly - this requires all participants to exercise an abundance of caution. <br />
 <strong id='footnote-9'>9</strong>.
-CoinCashew demonstrates this here. <br />
+CoinCashew demonstrates firewall configuration best practices <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#configure-your-firewall'>here</a>. <br />
 <strong id='footnote-10'>10</strong>.
-CoinCashew demonstrates this here. <br />
+CoinCashew demonstrates root account administration <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#disable-root-account'>here</a>. <br />
 <strong id='footnote-11'>11</strong>.
-CoinCashew demonstrates this here. <br />
+CoinCashew demonstrates SSH authentication <a href='https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#disable-ssh-password-authentication-and-use-ssh-keys-only'>here</a>. <br />
 <strong id='footnote-12'>12</strong>.
-Explain what steel wallets are for.
-We recommend the CryptoSteel Capsule, but many others are available.
-Link to jameson lopp’s review site on github. <br />
+See <a href='https://jlopp.github.io/metal-bitcoin-storage-reviews/'>Metal Bitcoin Seed Storage Reviews</a> by Jameson Lopp. <br />
-<strong id='footnote-13'>13</strong>. https://www.stakingrewards.com/earn/ethereum-2-0/  <br />
+<strong id='footnote-13'>13</strong>.
+StakingRewards has a live rewards calculator <a href='https://www.stakingrewards.com/earn/ethereum-2-0/'>here</a>.   <br />